RojeshDhakal/AustraliaRoadAccidentAnalysis/README.md

 ## Conclusions

-- Key findings and conclusions drawn from the analysis are presented.
+- Key findings and conclusions drawn from the analysis are presented in each individual report.

 ## References

-- All references and sources used in the report are listed here.
+- All references and sources used in the three report that is in my repo.